MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 Currently, the platform implicitly uses partial records when fetching data for reports and calling pages through OData.

-For reports, the fields that are selected for loading are fields set up as columns in the report data set.
+For reports, the fields that are selected for loading are fields setup as columns in the report data set.
 If a report accesses a field that isn't in the data set, it's beneficial to do one of the following to avoid just-in-time (JIT) loading:

 - Add the field as a column in the data set.
 - Add the field on the [OnPreDataItem trigger](/triggers/devenv-onpredataitem-trigger.md).